MylesBorins/mylesborins.com/posts/automateEverything.md

 {
-  title: "Letting grunt do the dirt work",
+  title: "Letting grunt do the dirty work",
   date:  "2014-1-4",
   description: "Description of Canvas's features",
   type: "blog"